Pertussis / Whooping Cough Vaccination for Pregnant Women

 *****As vaccinations are a very sensitive and private topic, this blog post is just giving neutral information. ****

-One of the latest recommendations of the Standing Vaccination Commission (STIKO) is that from 2020 on pregnant women should be vaccinated against pertussis (whooping cough) at the beginning of the last third (from 30th week) of pregnancy.
+One of the recommendations of the Standing Vaccination Commission (STIKO) is that from 2020 on pregnant women should be vaccinated against pertussis (whooping cough) at the beginning of the last third (from 30th week) of pregnancy.
 (If premature birth is imminent, the vaccination can also be given earlier (from 20.SSW).)

 But what is pertussis/ whooping cough?